zmalone/chef-web-docs/source/automate/install/index.md

 The automation brings up a fully-functional Chef Automate system in an isolated AWS environment that won't affect anything else you're running.
 After you complete the tutorial, you can experiment further and then simply tear down the environment when you're done.

 [COMMENT] Learn more about how to use the full power of Chef Automate to accomplish your business goals.
-Go to [www.chef.io/automate](https://www.chef.io/automate) to read the whitepaper.
+Go to [www.chef.io/automate](https://www.chef.io/automate) to read the white paper.